martijnboland/apptext/website/docs/gettingstarted-js.md

 ---
+id: gettingstarted-js
 title: AppText for JavaScript applications
 ---

-# AppText for JavaScript applications

-This page continues where Getting Started finished: a working AppText installation in an ASP.NET Core host application.
+This page continues where [Installation](installation) finished: a working AppText installation in an ASP.NET Core host application.

 Now, we're going to use the AppText installation to localize a JavaScript application with [i18next](https://www.i18next.com/).